Ryan Mallett: Personal life and coaching career

 After a car accident, Mallett was arrested for suspicion of driving while intoxicated in Arkansas on September 10, 2019.

 On April 16, 2020, Mallett was announced as an assistant coach at Mountain Home High School in Mountain Home, Arkansas.
 In 2022, he became the head football coach at White Hall High School in White Hall, Arkansas.

-On January 24, 2024, Ryan had his first and only son, Razor Ryan Mallett, 7 months after his death.
+On January 24, 2024, Mallett's wife had his first and only son, Razor Ryan Mallett, seven months after his death.

 Death

 Mallett drowned in Destin, Florida, on June 27, 2023, at the age of 35.
 According to the Okaloosa County Sheriff's Office, Mallett was swimming with his girlfriend and was unable to make it to the safety of a sandbar and drowned.
 The National Weather Service warned of rip currents around beaches in the Destin area, which were under yellow flag conditions at the time of the tragedy.
 The Destin Fire Control District clarified that there were no rip currents present in the area during the response to Mallett.
 The NFL issued a statement on Twitter following news of his death, saying that "The NFL family is deeply saddened by the passing of Ryan Mallett.
 Our thoughts are with his family and loved ones."